Helping the Shy Child Thrive

 I frequently experience “shy” scenes with new patients in my office.
-When I enter the examining room the child lowers her chin to his chest, semi-closes her eyes, puts her thumb into her mouth, and darts behind her mother, clinging to her legs trying to hide.
+When I enter the examining room the child lowers her chin to her chest, semi-closes her eyes, puts her thumb into her mouth, and darts behind her mother, clinging to her legs trying to hide.
 I make no attempt to go after the child, but first greet the mother in an easy, friendly way.
 As the mother becomes comfortable relating to me, the child listens in on our socializing.
 Hopefully, she’ll decide “He’s okay with mom, so he’s okay with me.”
 If the child doesn’t reappear, I make a game out of the moment: “Where’s Katie?
 I sure would like to see her.
 I guess she isn’t here.
 I’ll come back later.”
 I go out of the room for a moment to give the child space, then reenter, usually to a child at ease.
 Social retreating is a normal stage of development.
 Before you apologize to your relatives, blush from embarrassment, or call a behavioral therapist, be patient.
 Give your child encouragement and space and she will soon blossom again.

 Parents wonder what to do about their child’s shyness.
 Is it just a passing phase?
 Should the child be encouraged to become more outgoing?
 Is there a more serious underlying problem?
 Here’s what to do: